grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

 Using the prompt, stage all hunks relevant to your current change.

-Once you have staged your changes, you can commit them with `git commit -s`.
+After you have staged your changes, you can commit them with `git commit -s`.
 `git` opens your text editor where you can type a commit message.

 {{% admonition type="note" %}}